Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 In the circuit of Fig.~\ref{protocol}, our protocol employs the free joint unitary evolution for Evolution 1 and the unconditional measurement $M_\pm$ to construct the two-path evolution.
 Distinct measurement outcome about the ancillary qubit indicates distinct path of output.
-Despite we actually obtain a classical mixture of two paths on different outcomes, it is shown that the probability of one path can become ignorable as long as $N$ is sufficiently large.
+Despite we obtain a classical mixture of two paths on different outcomes, the final QFI attains HL as long as $N$ is sufficiently large.
 Suppose the initial state of the qubit is $|\varphi\rangle=|+\rangle$ and according to Eq.~(\ref{U}), the unnormalized output state of the composite system then reads

 with a probability $\mathcal{N}_\pm=\langle\Psi_\pm|\Psi_\pm\rangle$ after the first-stage evolution $U(t_1)$ and a measurement on qubit in its $\sigma_x$ basis.
-Here the subscript indicates the measurement outcome.
+Here the subscript $\pm$ indicates the measurement outcome.
 In particular, we have

 with the operator

 where the operator functions are defined as